-- (c) satisfied the Authority that - (i) he is, or will be, able to carry out the design, production or distribution to which the application relates in a satisfactory manner; and - (ii) where the application relates to design, the design complies with the appropriate airworthiness requirements specified in the Singapore Airworthiness Requirements (SAR).
+- (c) satisfied the Authority that - (i) he is, or will be, able to carry out the design, production or distribution to which the application relates in a satisfactory manner; and

+(ii) where the application relates to design, the design complies with the appropriate airworthiness requirements specified in the Singapore Airworthiness Requirements (SAR).

-[S 331/2005 wef 02/06/2005] [S 278/2010 wef 15/05/2010] [S 729/2010 wef 01/12/2010] [S 616/2017 wef 31/10/2017]
+[S 729/2010 wef 01/12/2010] [S 278/2010 wef 15/05/2010] [S 616/2017 wef 31/10/2017]

-(4) An authorised person may, at any time, for the purpose of ascertaining whether the design, production or distribution to which an application, a certificate or an approval relates is being, or will be, carried on in a satisfactory manner or for any other purpose -

-- (a) inspect any aircraft, aircraft component or aircraft material; - (b) inspect any process or system carried on by, any record maintained by or any document in the possession of, the applicant or holder of the certificate or approval in connection with the activities to which the certificate or approval relates; - (c) conduct any test or evaluation that the authorised person considers necessary; and - (d) require the applicant or holder of the certificate or approval to furnish to the authorised person such evidence as the authorised person may require of - - (i) the qualifications and competence of the applicant or holder or of the employees of the applicant or holder;

-- (ii) the facilities, including suppliers' facilities, at the disposal of the applicant or holder; or - (iii) design data, documents or reports in connection with the activities to which the certificate or approval relates.

-(6) The holder of a certificate or an approval under this paragraph shall, at all times, comply with the conditions contained in such certificate or approval.
+- (4) An authorised person may, at any time, for the purpose of ascertaining whether the design, production or distribution to which an application, a certificate or an approval relates is being, or will be, carried on in a satisfactory manner or for any other purpose - (a) inspect any aircraft, aircraft component or aircraft material; - (b) inspect any process or system carried on by, any record maintained by or any document in the possession of, the applicant or holder of the certificate or approval in connection with the activities to which the certificate or approval relates; - (c) conduct any test or evaluation that the authorised person considers necessary; and - (d) require the applicant or holder of the certificate or approval to furnish to the authorised person such evidence as the authorised person may require of - (i) the qualifications and competence of the applicant or holder or of the employees of the applicant or holder; - (ii) the facilities, including suppliers' facilities, at the disposal of the applicant or holder; or - (iii) design data, documents or reports in connection with the activities to which the certificate or approval relates. - (5) [Deleted by S 616/2017 wef 31/10/2017] - (6) The holder of a certificate or an approval under this paragraph shall, at all times, comply with the conditions contained in such certificate or approval.